bitovi/academy/src/react/6-stateful-hooks.md

 ## useState

-`useState` accepts a single parameter and returns an array with two elements.
+[`useState`](https://reactjs.org/docs/hooks-state.html) accepts a single parameter and returns an array with two elements.
 The argument to `useState` is the default value of the `state` that you are creating.
 The first element of the return value is the state value itself; this is the value you would render inside the JSX.
-The second element is a setter function, which when called, can be used to update the state value and trigger a re-render.
+The second element is a setter function, which, when called, can be used to update the state value and trigger a re-render.

+Here's an example of a React component that uses state to power an input element.

 ```jsx
 function Hello() {